symbol/symbol-docs/source/concepts/node.rst

 ZMQ
 ====

 |zmq| is an asynchronous messaging library, which enables real-time subscriptions.
-It transports notifications from the API server to the ZMQ endpoint, where the Catapult REST component listens.
+It transports notifications from the API node to the ZMQ endpoint, where Catapult REST listens.
 It is an alternative to REST WebSockets, aimed to be used when performance is critical.

 **************
-REST Component
+REST component
 **************

 **Repository:** |catapult-rest|

-The REST component handles **JSON API** client requests.
+The REST node handles **JSON API** client requests.
 This reads from MongoDB, formats the response, and returns it to the client.
 This component is responsible as well to return events to the client using :ref:`WebSockets <websockets>`.

-Each REST component connects to one API instance, sending new transactions using sockets.
+Each REST node connects to one API instance, sending new transactions using sockets.

 .. |catapult-server| raw:: html